-That afternoon, I spent one hour searching for a gelateria called funivia, which was recommended by our tour guide.
+That afternoon, I spent one hour searching for a gelateria called Funivia, which was recommended by our tour guide.
 I thought she said it was in or near Piazza Cavour.
-I never found it but I did visit the beautiful church of San Domenico that I also visited last year.
+I never found it but I did visit the beautiful church of San Domenico.

 I still had gelato on the brain.
 I returned to Grom and decided to go out on a limb and try some new flavors, lampone and pesca (raspberry and peach).
 The raspberry was fabulous.
 The peach was good but did not compare with the peach I had in Montelupo one summer.

 Monday evening, I met a different Simona, a friend of Katia’s I have met a few times in Coccaglio and Rovato for dinner.
 Simona even joined us for a bike ride once around the little island on Lake Iseo.
 Simona is living in Bologna for the summer for her work.
 She also brought along two friends.
 All three have only been in Bologna for about a month.

 We met at Neptune’s fountain in Piazza Maggiore and decided to go out for a pizza.
 They did not have any pizzeria in mind.
 I told them that my tour guide recommended a place nearby.
 Of course I had no clue exactly where it was located.
 We finally found it after walking around for about 20 minutes.
 The restaurant pizzeria is called Scalinatella.
 The owner was very nice.
 We all had a wonderful time.